-I've been wanting to document all of my job search tips in a LinkedIn post, so here it goes.
+I've been wanting to document all of my job search tips in a blog post, so here it goes.
 I will likely be editing and augmenting this post over time.
 Also, I'd love to get your job search tips for others in the comments link below too!
 Thanks.

-1. My two favorite job boards in Denver for finding nonprofit jobs are:
+1. My three favorite job boards in Denver for finding nonprofit jobs are:

-I will say you should not just limit yourself to these two job boards.
-Check out all the other biggees: CareerBuilder, Monster, Indeed and I've heard Craig's List too.
+I will say you should not just limit yourself to these job boards.
+Check out all the other biggees: Indeed, CareerBuilder, Monster, Idealist and I've heard Craig's List too.
 Also, I've found over the years that not every nonprofit posts their jobs on these boards listed above.
 So, you may want to find the top 10 nonprofits you'd like to work for and bookmark their job postings link on their websites.
 Then check out their job postings links about once a week when you're in the job search.
-(Two more of my favorite job boards, not necessarily nonprofit related are CU's job board: https://www.jobsatcu.com/ and Lew's List for finance jobs: https://sites.google.com/site/lewslist/)
+(Three more of my favorite job boards, not necessarily nonprofit related are CU's job board: www.cu.edu/cu-careers and Lew's List for finance jobs: www.lewslist.com and Connecting Colorado: www.connectingcolorado.com)

-4. My second piece of advice is: Have a strong customized cover letter!
+4. Have a strong customized cover letter!
 This I think is critical these days.
 Even if a job posting doesn't explicitly ask for a cover letter, I highly recommend you put one together for each and every job.
 Customize the cover letter as follows: